 Law Offices of Clifton Black, PC has decades of combined experience with a wide variety of legal issues, including many areas of family law, and can help guide you through a frustrating and complicated process.
 Whether you are getting a divorce, in a paternity dispute, engaged in a custody battle, or involved in another family-related legal proceeding, Law Offices of Clifton Black, PC can help.

 In most cases, retaining an attorney early on the process leads to far more favorable outcomes.
 Don’t hesitate to call us at (719) 328-1616 today.
 Together we can arrange a free, confidential strategy session to discuss your specific needs and come up with a plan that will work best.
+The first thirty minutes are free.

 Overview of Family Law